VESSEL POSITIONS

 /v1/search/vessels

-Search vessels by name, callsign, flag, vessel type, owner, or class society.
+Search vessels by name, callsign, flag, or vessel type.

 Frequently Asked Questions